Franklin, Milwaukee County, Wisconsin: Economy

-Government
+Government and politics

 Franklin government consists of a mayor (executive branch), a common council (legislative branch), and a municipal judge (judicial branch).
 The Common Council's primary purpose is the passage of laws, ordinances and policies, establishment of pay ranges for city employees and management of the city's financial affairs; its budget, its revenues, and the raising of funds for the operation of the city.
 The Common Council is composed of the mayor and six members representing the six aldermanic districts, serving three-year overlapping terms.
 One alderman is elected and serves as common council president.

 The mayor of the city, elected for a three-year term of office, is the chief executive officer of the city.
 The mayor is responsible for ensuring that city ordinances and state laws are observed and enforced, and that city officers, boards and commissions properly discharge their duties.
 The mayor oversees the police and fire departments; nominates the appointment of certain city employees, board and commission members to the council; and is chairman of the Plan Commission and the Community Development Authority.
 The mayor presides at meetings of the Common Council, voting only in cases if tie votes.
 City ordinances designate eight cabinet officers, as well as other unclassified positions within city government, that are appointed by the mayor subject to the confirmation by a majority of all members of the common council.
-Mayor Steve Olson was re-elected in April, 2020 for a third three year term.
+Mayor Steve Olson was re-elected in April, 2020 for a third three-year term.
+In April, 2023, Franklin Alderman John Nelson was elected mayor for his first three-year term as mayor.

-County

 Franklin is in Milwaukee County.
 It shares parts of the 9th, 11th and 17th Milwaukee County Supervisor districts, which are the only three districts that fall within the city.

-State

 Most of Franklin lies in the 28th State Senate District and the 82nd State Assembly District, the remainder lies in the 7th State Senate District and the 21st State Assembly District.

-Federal

 Franklin is represented in the United States Senate by Senators Ron Johnson (R) and Tammy Baldwin (D).
 The city falls within Wisconsin's 1st congressional district, which is represented by Bryan Steil (R).